RedstoneDave/My-Language/README.md

 ## Idea

 Jaketo is a language used by people in an isekai where exists “krin”, a power people in our world may consider as magic.
-Some people are born with the ability to master krin (called “krink”), the others are born without the power (called “krinaf”).
+Some people are born with the ability to master krin (called “krinu”), the others are born without the power (called “krina”).

 Jaketo reflects the views of the people in the world, and ultimately reflects some thoughts of the author itself (yes, the author uses “it” as its pronoun, but if you are uncomfortable with that, I'm OK with either “he” or “she”).